-Event Study Methodology
+Event Study Methodology in Stata

 An event study is used to examine reactions of the market to events of interest.
 Therefore, there are several areas where event studies are used including stock market reaction:

 2 Earning announcements;

 2. Initial public offerings (IPOs);